 Blog

-NIST 800-171: The Compliance Standard That Could Make or Break Your DoD Contract Bid
+NIST 800-171: A Compliance Standard That May Impact Your DoD Contract

 Is non-compliance blocking your Department of Defense (DoD) contract award?
 Protecting information is more important than ever, especially for the Defense Industrial Base (DIB).
-Get up to speed with NIST SP 800-171 and Cybersecurity Maturity Model Certification (CMMC) – specifically CMMC 2.0 – and the importance of compliance.
-This post will help you understand the details of a strong SPRS score and how it plays a crucial role in securing DoD contracts.
+Get up to speed with NIST SP 800-171 and Cybersecurity Maturity Model Certification (CMMC) – specifically CMMC 2.0 – and the importance of compliance with security requirements.
+This post will help you understand the details of a strong SPRS score and how it plays a crucial role in DoD contract awards.

 The National Institute of Standards and Technology (NIST) Special Publication 800-171 – more commonly referred to as NIST 800-171 – provides a set of cybersecurity requirements that must be implemented by nonfederal organizations handling Controlled Unclassified Information (CUI) on behalf of the U.S. federal government.